benmvp/slides/2018/ndcsydney/nav-react.md

 NOTES:
 - I've also created my own step-by-step workshop
   * Called "React FUNdamentals Workshop"
+  * Can check that out for a more in-depth tutorial
-- Both the official tutorial and my workshop are written in ES6, so...
+- Both the official tutorial and my workshop are written in ES6/ES.next, so...

 /////
 <!-- .slide: data-background="url(../../img/nav-react/sun.jpg) no-repeat center" data-background-size="cover" -->